Goodnight Kiwi: The third Goodnight Kiwi (1980-1994)

+When TVNZ was set to take over South Pacific Television, a new animation was already in production in October 1979.
+Chris Bourn, head of presentation at TV One, noted that the new version would be shared by the two channels.
+The new version was referred by TVNZ staff as a "fourth-generation kiwi, slightly older and fatter" than his predecessor.

 The third iteration appeared in 1980 and aired on both channels until 1989.
 The one-minute-long animation begins with Goodnight Kiwi and the Cat in the master control room.
 Kiwi shuts down the screens and starts an audio cassette playing an instrumental arrangement of the lullaby "Hine E Hine" by Fanny Howie, this is accompanied by a continuity announcer bidding goodnight to viewers, Kiwi walks through the studio while Cat jumps and pulls faces into a camera.
 Kiwi turns out the lights, puts an empty bottle on the porch and locks the door, while the cat heads upstairs to the studio roof.
 Kiwi follows and rides an elevator (presumably just after it had been used by the cat) to the top of a transmission mast.
 At the top, Kiwi covers himself in blankets (in which the cat was already curled up) and goes to sleep in a satellite dish with the Cat sitting on his stomach, under a night sky featuring a crescent moon and the sparkling stars of the Southern Cross.
 The animation closes with the words: "Goodnight from TELEVISION NEW ZEALAND".

+In 1989, TVNZ planned to turn the Goodnight Kiwi into a "megastar", without Americanising the character.
+This included a children's series as well as appearance in the 1990 Commonwealth Games telecasts and merchandising.
+The cat would also change his appearance.
+The puppet series Country Kiwi and the Cool City Cat, inspired by the Kiwi and Cat, first aired on TV2 in December.

 There was a slight variation of the ending – from 1989 onwards, the Goodnight Kiwi was only seen on Channel 2 (TV1 adopted its closedown sequence, featuring the National Anthem) and ended with a voiceover stating "it's goodnight from Channel 2" and displaying the Channel 2 logo.
 On 19 October 1994, the last Goodnight Kiwi was broadcast on TV2, ending with a bumper saying: